baharay/baharay.github.io/_pages/about.md

+---
+permalink: /
+title: "Bahar Aydemir's Personal Website"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---
-I recently got my PhD from the School of Computer and Communication Sciences, École Polytechnique Fédérale de Lausanne (EPFL).
-I am fortunate to be advised by Prof. Sabine Süsstrunk and Dr. Mathieu Salzmann.
+I recently obtained my PhD from the School of Computer and Communication Sciences at the École Polytechnique Fédérale de Lausanne (EPFL), where I was fortunate to be advised by Prof. Sabine Süsstrunk and Dr. Mathieu Salzmann.

-My main research interest lies in computer vision, particularly in deep saliency prediction, which involves understanding and predicting the regions of an image that capture human attention.
-My work aims to improve these models particularly by incorporating temporal information and dissimilarity thus enhancing the accuracy and application of saliency prediction algorithms.
+My main research interest is in computer vision, with a focus on deep saliency prediction which involves understanding and predicting the regions of an image that attract human attention.
+My work specifically aims to enhance these models by incorporating temporal information and dissimilarity, thereby improving the accuracy and applicability of saliency prediction algorithms.

-To achieve this, I leverage techniques from machine learning, neuroscience, image processing, and data analysis, aiming to both understand and design better mechanisms for human visual attention in artificial systems.
+To achieve these goals, I leverage techniques from machine learning, neuroscience, image processing, and data analysis, seeking to both understand and develop better mechanisms for human visual attention in artificial systems.

-For more details, please find my C.V. here (last updated Aug 2024).
+For more information, please refer to my C.V. here (last updated August 2024).

 Contact: baharay.cv@gmail.com